manwar/perlweeklychallenge-club/challenge-236/shimon-ben-avraham/raku/ch-2.md

 The current loop we are working on is stored in `@cur-loop`.
 The list of all found loops is stored in `@all-loops`.

-Note that a loop can consist of a single element.